 Wholesaler vs. Retailer

-Anyone who deals with tobacco products in Tennessee, other than a retailer, must obtain a license.
-It is important to determine which classification your business actually best fits within before you obtain your license..
+Any person who deals with tobacco products in Tennessee, other than a retailer, must obtain a license.
+It is important for a taxpayer to determine which classification its business fits best within before obtaining the license.

-If you receive, purchase, or sell tobacco products as a secondary wholesaler and acquire only pre-stamped cigarettes and/or other tobacco products on which the tax has been previously paid, but do not sell to the ultimate consumer, you need a tobacco distributor’s license.
-Note, if you obtain a distributor license, you cannot also sell to consumers as a retailer.
+Taxpayers that receive, purchase, or sell tobacco products as a secondary wholesaler and acquire only pre-stamped cigarettes and/or other tobacco products on which the tax has been previously paid, but do not sell to the ultimate consumer, must obtain a tobacco distributor license.
+A taxpayer that obtains a distributor license, cannot also sell to consumers as a retailer.

-If you maintain wholesale facilities in one or more permanent locations; if you are in the business of receiving, storing, purchasing, selling at wholesale, importing unstamped tobacco products, or otherwise handling tobacco products for resale at a wholesale price; and if you sell only to other licensed wholesalers and distributors or retailers but not to the ultimate consumer, you need a wholesale dealer & jobber license.
-This license also requires a minimum $2,000 bond.
-Note, if you obtain a wholesaler license, you cannot also sell to consumers as a retailer.
+Taxpayers who maintain wholesale facilities in one or more permanent locations; are in the business of receiving, storing, purchasing, selling at wholesale, importing unstamped tobacco products, or otherwise handling tobacco products for resale at a wholesale price; and sell only to other licensed wholesalers and distributors or retailers but not to the ultimate consumer, must obtain a wholesale dealer and jobber license.
+This license requires a minimum $2,000 bond.
+A taxpayer that obtains a wholesaler license, cannot also sell to consumers as a retailer.

-In Tennessee you cannot be both a wholesaler/distributor and a retailer of tobacco products.
-See Important Notice 13-10.
+In Tennessee, a person cannot be both a wholesaler/distributor and a retailer of tobacco products.
+See Important Notice 13-10 for more information.